yesnik/golang-guides/packages.md

 Go allows us to define our own packages.

+A standalone program (as opposed to a library) is always in package `main`.

 **A package** is a group of code that all does similar things:

 - the `fmt` package formats output